Ask a Question

 Travel

-A set time group transfer is included in the cost of the trips and arranged from Granada airport at 19h00 on the day of arrival.
-It is approx. 2.5 hours to the Hotel.
-Departure from the hotel will drop you off at the airport at 11.00.
+A set time group transfer is available (paid locally) for 3 or more passengers.
+This picks up from Granada bus station at 4.30pm (16:30) and from Granada airport at 4pm (16:00) on the day of arrival.
+It is approx. 2.5 hours drive to the hotel.

 Testimonials